 The Journey Begins

-Before I joined the Navy in June 2001, my experience in the outdoors consisted of no more than my boyhood adventures playing in the woods, digging up worms out of the dirt, and catching grasshoppers during the hot Midwestern summers.
-By the time I joined the Navy, I admittedly was a ‘city’ kid from Chicago, Illinois.
+Before I joined the Navy in June 2001, my outdoor experience consisted of no more than my boyhood adventures playing in the woods, digging up worms out of the dirt, and catching grasshoppers during the hot Midwestern summers.
+By the time I joined the Navy, I was a ‘city’ kid from Chicago, Illinois.
 During my time in the service, I learned to work with people from various racial, social, and religious backgrounds.
 We were men and women working together to achieve a common goal.

 I developed a taste for travel and wanted to see more of the world.
 Six months before getting out, I volunteered to spend a summer in beautiful Costa Rica, building homes for those less fortunate.
 Just one month after receiving my honorable discharge from the United States Navy.
 I stood on that riverbed in Costa Rica, preparing to have my first whitewater adventure.

 We hit a Class 5 rapid on the last section of the river during my first rafting adventure, and our raft capsized.
 We were all dumped into the river, and I hit my head on a rock.
 The cheap plastic yellow helmet saved my life that day, and I still proudly wear a scar on my left ear from that eventful day on the Pacuare River.

 Fast forward 11 years later, and now I have a new mission to accomplish: building a community with veterans in the Southeast.
 My time in nature didn’t end after my trip to Costa Rica.
 Back home in the Midwest, I found personal redemption via sweat lodges in the woods of northern Illinois and in the backyards of Chicago.
 I dealt with many years of insomnia, PTSD, and depression, which manifested itself as early as during my first deployment.